Most loans have a single purpose.

 For example, if your goal is to retire credit card debt, another option may be a balance transfer credit card.

 A balance transfer card is one that offers a 0% introductory rate for the first nine to 18 months.
 Therefore, when you transfer your current credit card debt onto your new card, you will pay no interest during the introductory period.
 After that, the card will charge regular credit card interest.

 If you can pay your entire credit card balance during the introductory period, then you may want to consider this option.
 Otherwise, a personal loan will likely offer better repayment terms.

-Another alternative to personal loans are home equity loans and home equity lines of credit (HELOC).
+Other alternatives to personal loans are home equity loans and lines of credit (HELOC).
 A home equity loan allows you to borrow money using your home’s equity as collateral.
 A HELOC allows you to borrow a little at a time against an established line of credit based on your home’s equity.